Lium1126/Lium1126/README.md

 ### 🔭 Work
 - I'm doing research and development on overlay network at @Pluslab
-- I'm customizing Qualnet for VANET simulation at @Pluslab
+- I'm customizing QualNet for VANET simulation at @Pluslab

 ### 🍀 Skills
 - General purpose programming languages💻